 Some people are less safe on the road than others.
 That’s why we’re sharing our safety research in the E.V.A. database - open for anyone to download.
 For everyone’s safety.

+Features depicted may not be standard or available for all styles, engine options and regions.
 Volvo Cars’ safety features complement safe driving practices and are not intended to enable or encourage distracted, aggressive, or otherwise unsafe or illegal driving.
 Ultimately, the driver is responsible for safe operation of the vehicle at all times.